 You’ve just had a fun, full day of photography.
 You come home, transfer the pictures to your computer and are just… a bit disappointed with the results.
+How the heck do you get sharp pictures?

 In this guide, we’ll be going over various methods you can take to get sharper pictures next time you go out to shoot.
 While this is somewhat generic advice, some of it is specifically tailored to Sony cameras.